kitman20022002/front-end/back-end/jwt.md

   - JWS Payload: user information
   - JWS Signature: signature to verify that the sender of the JWT

+## JWT parts
+- Identifies which algorithm is used to generate the signature

+### Header
+- The header consits of two part
+  - alg: HS256
+  - typ: JWT

+### Payload
+- User information

+### Signature
+- The signature is calculated by
+  - encoding the header using Base64url Encoding RFC 4648
+  - payload using Base64url Encoding RFC 4648
+  - concatenating the two together with a period separator

+### Token is created
+- const token = base64urlEncoding(header) + '.' + base64urlEncoding(payload) + '.' + base64urlEncoding(signature)

 ## Workflow

 - Backend generate JWT